LOGIN INTERMEDIARIES BORROWERS

 • Businesses, property investors, Ltd companies, sole proprietors and partnerships can be eligible for a commercial mortgage.

 For owner-occupied commercial mortgages, you’ll usually have to show at least two years of business accounts and trading activity.
+For a commercial investment property, most lenders will need a pre-agreed rental contract.
+The strength of the tenant, and length of the lease can affect a lender’s decision.

-The deposit criteria depend on what loan-to-value ratio the lender offers, but it is typically a maximum of 75% LTV.
+The deposit criteria depend on what Loan to Value ratio the lender offers, but it is typically a maximum of 75% LTV.

 True Cost of a Commercial Mortgage